vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    Tantraloka by Abhinavagupta (12 vol.) with viveka by Jayartha.
 Part 1 edited by M.R.
 Sastri.
 Parts 2-12 edited by M.S.
 Kaul, K.S.T.S., no. 23, 1918; 28, 1921; 30, 1921; 36, 1922; 35, 1922; 29, 1921; 41, 1924; 47, 1926; 59, 1933; 57, 1936 and 57, 1938.

-   Paramarthasara by Abhinavagupta with vivṛti by Yogaraja.
+   Paramarthasara by Abhinavagupta with vivṛti by Yogarāja.
 K.S.T.S., no. 7, 1916.
 Edited by J.C.
 Chatterjee.
 Paramarthasara by Adiśeṣa with vivarana by Raghavananda.
 Acyutagranthamālā vol. 9.
 Vidyavilāsa Press, Varanasi, 1989.
 Edited by Surya Nārāyaṇa Śukla.

    Parātriśikāvivarana by Abhinavagupta.
 K.S.T.S., no. 18, 1918.
 Edited by M.S.
 Kaul.